Send the link below via email or IMCopy

 Most people with a learning difficulty have only a mild disability that simply means they need more help than most to learn new skills.

-Gifted or exceptional children are sometimes described as having a
+Gifted or exceptional children may sometimes be described as having a

 It has been argued, mostly by clinicians, that the term 'intellectual disability' is a more accurate description of the nature of the disability faced by individuals.
 This term finds favour in both America and Australia.
 In America it relates to 'a significant intellectual impairment and deficits in social functioning or adaptive behaviour (i.e. basic everyday skills) which are present from childhood'.
 In Australia the term varies from from state to state.